tahsin4466/StartASM/README.md

 - Provides a transitional conjunction to show relationship as attribute of instruction `by`
 - Sates explicitly the attribute operand `r2`

+StartASM will enforce type safety as checked at compile time.
+For example:

+`add r1 with r2 to r3`

+- Will throw an exception if r1 and r2 are not tracked to be of the same datatype
+- Will cast r3 into the datatype of the result
+- Will perform the correct addition operation for the given datatypes (integer arithmetic, floating point arithmetic, etc.)

 In summary:
 - Transitional conjunctions are used to show operand relationships (except for source/self operands, in which it is implicit for a natural language feel). e.g. `from`, `to`, `with`, `by`.
 Conditionals are denoted by `if`
 - Operands are stated explicitly and numerically. e.g. `r0`, `m<39>`
 - Base instructions are stated in full, with all instruction conditions also stated in full (no mnemonics). e.g. `move`, `shift left logically`
+- Types are stated and enforced, but flexibile in allowing reinterpretations of the same byte value

 ## Usage